akoinesjr/find_store/README.md

   find_store --zip=<zip> [--units=(mi|km)]

 Options:
   --zip=<zip>          Find nearest store to this zip code.
 If there are multiple best-matches, return the first.
   --address            Find nearest store to this address.
 If there are multiple best-matches, return the first.
-  --units=(mi|km)   Display units in miles or kilometers [default: mi]
+  --units=(mi|km)      Display units in miles or kilometers [default: mi] --output=(text|json) Output in human-readable text, or in JSON (e.g. machine-readable) [default: text]

 Example
   find_store --address="1770 Union St, San Francisco, CA 94123"